 Unfortunately the guitar had a sad demise.

 Sundays in my household were often extremely miserable.
 Firstly everywhere was shut, apart from the church of course.
-The Radio was worse than usual and Radio One gave way to Radio Two at 7pm with ‘Sing Something Simple’.
+The TV was worse than usual and Radio One gave way to Radio Two at 7pm with ‘Sing Something Simple’.
 That show has traumatised millions.
 It actually ran until 2001 so you probably share the same sense of dread but here it is again

 Between getting up and going to bed there was a lot of time to fill and I was bored.
 My Dad enjoyed working 50 hours a week but even he couldn’t work on Sundays.
 Denied employment he tended to retreat to the shed to either build something or,more likely, pull something apart.
 My Mum having been a housewife all week was simmering with resentment about having another day stuck at home.